Information for current research students

 Students who enrolled before 1 August 2013

-Students who enrolled before 1 August2013 continue to follow a programme of compulsory credit-based modular training as detailed in the Table on page 7 of the Research Training Handbook 2015-16.
-Note that many of the modules might not be running anymore or the module numbers may have changed.
+Students who enrolled before 1 August 2013 continue to follow a programme of compulsory credit-based modular research training (60 for PhD and 20 for MPhil programs).
 Please contact Lisa Cartlidge or Ann Billington if you have queries regarding this.

-Doctoral progression is an essential step in the training of PhD students, a check-point to ensure that progress and development are at expected levels according to circumstance and that the Student, the Supervisor, and the Graduate School have in place the best possible strategy for successful completion, as soon as possible after 3 years (FT) and within the maximum 4 years allowed.
+Doctoral progression is an essential step in the training of PhD students, a check-point to ensure that progress and development are at expected levels according to circumstance and that the Student, the Supervisor, the Faculty, and the University have in place the best possible strategy for successful completion, as soon as possible after 3 years (FT) and within the maximum 4 years allowed.

 Module Handbooks and report forms